-Department: Fine Arts

-Program: Music

-Credits: 3 (Fee Required)
+Department: Fine Arts Program: Music Credits: 3 (Fee Required) Prerequisite Note(s): Instructor's permission.

 This class will focus on all aspects of preparation for presenting a music evangelistic service.
 Included will be interpreting a gospel song, use of microphones, stage presence, how to give a testimony, how to introduce a song and program instruction.